-Trading apps on your phone and zero commission set the bar low top open an account.
+Trading apps on your phone and zero commission set the bar low to open an account.
 Inexperienced and naive traders can start trading in minutes, and this is unlikely to end well.
 Some argue it’s “democratized”, but is it really?
 We suspect this good business for the few, but not for the many.

-Make sure you don’t get tempted to anything foolish with your hard-earned money.
+Make sure you don’t get tempted to do anything foolish with your hard-earned money.
 Again, make sure you have a plan before you start.
 Don’t let the fear of missing out make you do things you will regret.

 Is day trading a good idea?
 Conclusion:

-We have explained why we believe that for most people day trading is a bad idea and is most likely not worth it.
+We have explained why we believe that day trading is a bad idea for most people and is most likely not worth it.

 If you’ve never traded before, day trading is not the place to start.
 Without experience, you are most likely an accident waiting to happen.
 This, of course, applies to all kinds of trading strategies and styles.
 However, with day trading the speed can make you a lot poorer faster.